bgbg/gorelik.net/_posts/2020/2020-06-08-stellargraph-another-promising-network-analysis-library-for-python-and-scala.md

  - "networkx"
  - "social-network-analysis"
  - "stellargraph"
+cover_image: "/assets/img/2020/06/image-2.png"
 layout: "post"
 ---

 Network (graph) analysis is a complicated topic.
 There are several tools available for this task with different pros and cons.
 Recently, I stumbled upon another tool StellarGraph.
 StellarGraph authors claim to provide excellent performance; NumPy, Pandas, TensorFlow integration, an impressive set of algorithms, inter compatibility with Neo4j (THE graph database); and much more.
 The [documentation](https://stellargraph.readthedocs.io/en/stable/index.html) looks very clear and extensive too.

 I didn't use it yet, but I certainly plan to.